 MINNEAPOLIS, Minnesota.
 According to Wired, Waymo, Google’s self-driving car division, recently received a California DMV permit to test their vehicles on the road-without a human driver behind the wheel.
 It’s a big step for autonomous vehicle research and development.
 Yet, the question remains: are we really ready to let artificial intelligence programs drive our cars?
 Is the technology robust enough to be safe on public roads without a human babysitter?
 Given recent reports of accidents, there is good reason to be vigilant, while also optimistically watching to see what the outcome of this research might be.

 According to one writer for the New York Times, artificial intelligence programs lack understanding of the systems they navigate and therefore continue to make major errors that can sometimes be catastrophic.
 When AI systems work well, they can almost work too well, exhibiting human-like precision in completing the basic tasks they are designed to do.
+AI has already been successfully implemented into chatbot software (what is chatbot?).
 This can create a sense of complacency.
 Yet, when AI systems fail, they often fail spectacularly, and with devastating consequences.
 We have all by now read about how glare led to the failure of Tesla’s autopilot system in Florida, and how a series of failures led to the deadly pedestrian crash in Arizona involving an autonomous vehicle.

-Finally, AI systems are not able to process subtle cues that human drivers can process—a glance from a pedestrian while crossing the street, the wave of a hand from a driver that tells a bike rider that it’s okay to turn.
+Finally, AI systems are not able to process subtle cues that human drivers can process-a glance from a pedestrian while crossing the street, the wave of a hand from a driver that tells a bike rider that it’s okay to turn.
+As Salena Conner of Utah United (http://www.utahunited.org/) puts it, “What we have right now is a narrow AI, or AI that is fantastic at completing a single or limited set of tasks.”
 AI systems are not humans.
 When they fail, they fail like computers fail.

 When it comes to personal injury claims, claims against AI systems remain uncharted terrain.
 Who will be to blame if an AI system fails and results in a personal injury?
 Will it be the computer programmer?
 The car manufacturer?
 The company selling the car?
 Or, will the systems still require some kind of human oversight, much like many autopilot systems require?